Frances Margaret McGuire

 Frances Margaret McGuire (1900–1995) was an Australian Catholic author, biochemist, community leader and philanthropist.
-She was a co-founder of the Catholic Guild for Social Studies in Adelaide, South Australia in 1932, and served as the director of studies for the organization for sixteen years.
+She was a co-founder of the Catholic Guild for Social Studies in Adelaide, South Australia in 1932, and served as the director of studies for the organisation for sixteen years.
 She authored or co-authored more than ten books, including a handbook for Catholic Action groups, and a history of the Royal Australian Navy.
 She was appointed AM in 1995 at the Queen's birthday honours.

 Biography

 Frances Margaret Cheadle was born on 20 May 1900 in Glenelg, South Australia.
 Her parents were Alfred Stanley and Margaret Cheadle; she was one of five children.
 Her father was the former mayor of St Peters, New South Wales, and a successful wool merchant.
 Cheadle attended the Girton House Girls’ Grammar School and then attended classes the University of Adelaide, where she studied life sciences.
 From 1923 to 1924, she worked in the laboratory of Thorburn Brailsford Robertson, a biochemist and professor at the University of Adelaide.
 Cheadle assisted him in his work developing an improved method of delivering insulin.

+Sometime around 1923 Robertson gained the approval of Banting and Best for her to prepare a batch of insulin to treat Clifford Cornish, a sufferer from diabetes, who went on to enjoy another 30 years of life.

 In 1927, Cheadle married Dominic Mary Paul McGuire, a Navy office and diplomat.
 She converted to Catholicism, and became involved in Catholic literary and social action endeavors.
-She contributed to the Southern Cross, a Catholic weekly published in Adelaide.
+She contributed to The Southern Cross, a Catholic weekly published in Adelaide.
 She and her husband moved to London, England from 1929 to 1932, returning to Adelaide in 1932.
 They were active in Catholic intellectual circles in London, and were supporters of the newly developing Catholic Action movement.